awsdocs/amazon-transcribe-developer-guide/doc_source/what-is.md

 + Teach Amazon Transcribe industry\-specific terms, unique spelling, acronyms, and any words that are not being rendered correctly in your transcription results using [custom vocabularies](custom-vocabulary.md)\.
 Providing Amazon Transcribe with custom vocabularies can improve the accuracy of your transcription output\.
 See also: [Custom language models](custom-language-models.md)\.
 + Create [subtitles](subtitles.md) for your video files\.
 You can also use [content redaction](pii-redaction.md) \(only in US English\) and [vocabulary filtering](vocabulary-filtering.md) when generating subtitles to ensure your content is audience\-appropriate\.
 Note that filtered or redacted content shows as white space, `***`, or `[PII]` in your transcript and subtitle files, but **the audio itself is not altered**\.
 + Redact personally identifiable information \(PII\), such as social security numbers, from your transcripts using standard [content redaction](pii-redaction.md) or Call Analytics [sensitive data redaction](call-analytics-insights.md#call-analytics-insights-redaction)\.
 Call Analytics can also **redact your audio** by replacing spoken PII with silence\.
-+ Identify individual speakers in an audio clip using [speaker diarization](diarization.md)\.
-When you activate speaker diarization, Amazon Transcribe attaches a unique attribute to each speaker in your transcription output\.
++ Partition individual speakers in an audio clip using [speaker diarization](diarization.md)\.
+When you activate speaker diarization, Amazon Transcribe attaches a unique attribute to the text from each speaker in your transcription output\.
 + Remove proprietary terms from your transcript using [vocabulary filtering](vocabulary-filtering.md)\.
 For example, you can mask the name of a new product in a pre\-launch stakeholder meeting\.
 Vocabulary filtering can also be used to mask profane, offensive, or audience\-inappropriate terms\.
 + Using multi\-channel audio, you can have Amazon Transcribe produce a separate transcript for each channel, or have all channels transcribed in one output file\.
 See [Transcribing multi\-channel audio](channel-id.md)\.
 + If your audio is not in a language you speak, let Amazon Transcribe identify the language for you using [language identification](lang-id.md)\.
 You can then use [Amazon Translate](https://docs.aws.amazon.com/translate/latest/dg/what-is.html) to translate your transcript, and have [Amazon Polly](https://docs.aws.amazon.com/polly/latest/dg/what-is.html) read your transcript back to you\.